(This post contains a graphic image.)

 God instructs many in the Bible to wage war for the Holy Land, so it is not surprising countless peoples and Kingdoms have waged war for the land.
 It’s worth revisiting some of that history that many are not aware of because the current situation in Israel and Palestine mirrors this old history.
 When people cannot even talk about the history, there is a problem.
 We must study our history so we don’t repeat the tragic mistakes of our ancestors.

+The accuracy of the historical narrative of Israel in the Bible in still debated among archeologists as more history is still being unearthed but the Biblical history of Israel at least gives us some idea of the events that took place.
 In the Bible the Kingdom of Israel is founded by King David who creates a dynasty of kings beginning with his son, Solomon.
-The kingdom splits into a northern Kingdom of Israel and a southern Kingdom of Judah around 930 BCE.
+The kingdom split into a northern Kingdom of Israel and a southern Kingdom of Judah around 930 BCE.
 The Kingdom of Israel was destroyed by the Assyrian King Tiglath-Pileser III around 750 BCE, along with the Philistine kingdom.
 In 586 BCE King Nebuchadnezzar II of Babylon conquered the Kingdom of Judah and exiled the Jews to Babylonia.
 Cyrus “the Great” of Persia conquered Babylon in 538 BCE and the Jews were allowed to return to Judea, the Kingdom of Judah, and Edom.
 The Macedonian ruler, Alexander “the Great,” gained control in 333 BCE.
 After Alexander’s death, the Seleucid Empire controlled the region.

 The Roman Empire split in 390 CE into separate East and West states, and the region was renamed Palestina Prima.
 Christianity became the official religion of the East Roman Empire or the Byzantine Empire.
 It was also the only allowed religion, except for Judaism.
 However, Jews couldn’t hold public office, build new temples, or own slaves (as Christians could).
 The Byzantine Emperor, Heraclius, later banned Judaism altogether after promising to restore rights to the Jews.